lucendio/lecture-devops-infos/content/assignments/_index.md

 in that assignment, you first have to finish the required amount of [*exercises*]({{< ref "/assignments/exercises" >}}).

 {{< hint info >}}
-Please note, that as soon as you have completed the *[Exercises]({{< ref "/assignments/exercises" >}})* assignment, by handing in your solutions, you are obliged to receive a grade for this course, or in other words: your attempt to take the exam started and the result will count.
+Please note, that as soon as you have completed the *[Exercises]({{< ref "/assignments/exercises" >}})* assignment - by handing in your solutions - you are obliged to receive a grade for this course, or in other words: your attempt to pass the course has started and grading is inevitable.
 {{< /hint >}}

 Should you not pass the [*Project*]({{< ref "/assignments/project-work" >}}) assignment, you are free to take a *[retry exam]({{< ref "/assignments/retry-exam" >}})* in order to still pass the course.

-## Using 3rd-party resources
+## Indication of source

 If handing in (a single line of) code or text other than written on your own, a reference to the original source must be provided in-place; e.g.